School's Out Programs

 Spend the day

-with any of Columbus Recreation and Parks Department’s Community Centers and pools this summer!
+with any of Columbus Recreation and Parks Department’s Community Centers during winter break!
 Contact or visit one of your 29 community centers for

 Find your local community center here.